asama-sama/trader/README.md

 Open at 139 (1.2846), close 169 (1.3016) for profit 0.017
 Open at 178 (1.2943), close 228 (1.3728) for profit 0.0785
 Total profit 0.1594

-# Expectations on Implementation
-Please aim to spend no more than a few hours on this exercise.
-Due to the type of the role you are applying for we request that you implement your solution in React/JavaScript - any library choices beyond this are up to you;
-We respect your personal time and do not intend that this exercise uses more of it than necessary.
-We do not necessarily intend for candidates to produce production quality code.
-Nevertheless, we want you to demonstrate not just the core skills in the code, but also communicate your understanding of what it would take to produce a production tool.
-You can do this via placeholders, comments or other documentation as well as direct implementation.